Michelle Dilhara: Korean embassy

 On 1 July 2021, she collaborated with the Korean Ambassador of Sri Lanka, Santhush Woonjin Jeong, and initiated the 'Go Green Embassy' program.
 The program was initiated with the aim of converting the Embassy to a Green Embassy thereby achieving Carbon Neutrality and net-zero with respect to the P4G Seoul summit.
 During the program, a Mesua ferrea tree was planted at the Embassy premises symbolizing the Sri Lanka Korea friendship.

 On 14 May 2022, Dilhara was invited as a guest speaker by the Korean Ambassador of Sri Lanka, Santhush Woonjin Jeong to the opening ceremony of “Korea Week 2022” which was held at the Colombo City Centre.
 The event was launched by the Korean Embassy in Sri Lanka in commemoration of the 45th anniversary of diplomatic relations between Korea and Sri Lanka.
 Veteran actor Ravindra Randeniya, several Ambassadors and other representatives from Korea participated in the event.

 ICSE Global Conference

-On the 9 September 2022, Dilhara was invited as a delegate and speaker for the 4th ICSE Global Conference which was held in New Delhi, India.
+On the 9 September 2022, Dilhara was invited as a delegate and speaker for the 4th ICSE Global Conference which was held in New Delhi, India with the participation of 50 representatives from 50 countries including UNICEF, UNESCO, UNEP and WWF.
 She addressed the gathering regarding Climate Literacy and Sustainable Education.
+The summit was organized by Dr. Ram Boojh, the chief executive officer of Mobius Foundation, India.

+Delhi University

+In September 2023, she collaborated with Delhi University and organized a tree planting project at the university premises along with an awareness program conducted for third year students of the Environmental Department.
+Later she was invited by Ramanujan College, a constituent college of University of Delhi's South Campus.
+She delivered a lecture on Sustainable Environment for the final year students of the Environmental Department.